Skip to main content

 Parameter nameDefault valueDescription

-Pages count5Number of pages to parse (from 1 to 10)
+Pages count5Number of pages to scrape (from 1 to 10)